Jared Kushner’s ‘Do-Whatever-You-Want Stage’ Is Done: Shrinking Role Of Trump’s Son-In-Law Evident In Photos

 According to the New York Times, Kelly made it clear that Kushner will fall into a chain of command, and where he is on the chain doesn’t allow the free rein that Kushner had at one point within the administration.
 Kelly stated that Kushner’s Office of American Innovation has demonstrated its value since its creation in the White House.
 Most recently this office scoped out the damage done in Puerto Rico by the hurricane that ravaged the island.

-Trump praised Kushner’s work at trying to find a way to peace between Israel and the Palestinians in an email on Friday.
+Trump praised Kushner’s work in trying to find a way to peace between Israel and the Palestinians in an email on Friday.
 Trump said, “the last thing I would ever do is get in the way of that possibility.”
 So, while Kushner has lost that free rein of his early days in the White House, it seems that his work has not waned and neither has the enthusiasm for the work he’s done so far when it comes to his superiors in the White House.

 [Featured Image by Alex Brandon/AP Images]